Why your organization needs social learning

 1. Everyone learns socially (whether they say they do or not)

-Social learning isn’t about reinventing the wheel.
+Encouraging social learning on your platform isn’t about reinventing the wheel.
 Everyone learns socially every single day.
 It’s a natural process, whether it’s asking a colleague for help with a complex computer system, emailing a manager for guidance or asking a quick question in the organization's chat facility.
 Traditionally, it’s considered to be the 20 in the well-known 70:20:10 model, whereby people learn (roughly) 70% of what they need on-the-job, 20% via social means and 10% through formal training, but in reality, it’s likely that social learning is threaded through everything from formal courses to on-the-job performance support.
 However, research shows that organizations tend to dedicate 80-100% of their L&D budget to the 10% of formal learning, leaving the collaborative learning and on-the-job learning comprising the other 90% as an afterthought.

 The fact that everyone learns socially outside the workplace arguably makes it much easier to translate into the workplace than more formal methods.
 Very few people would seek out a formal e-learning course to learn how to unblock a sink - instead they might text a friend, watch a YouTube video or ask for tips on Facebook.
 This is social learning in action, and it stands to reason that people would want to apply the same approach to knowledge gathering and sharing in the workplace alongside their more structured, formally designed training.